 A knowledge concerns to surface water and groundwater in the Tatra Mountains is very important for a proper management and protection of nature.
 Water monitoring system serves data for appropriate water resources management.
-The hydrological monitoring in the Tatra National Park was initially introduced in the 1970. by the research group of Prof. Danuta Malecka, and developed then by Grzegorz Barczyk, who focused on karst hydrology (Barczyk 2006, 2010; Małecka 1985, 1996).
+The hydrological monitoring in the Tatra National Park was initially introduced in the 70. of the 20th century by the research group of Danuta Małecka, and developed then by Grzegorz Barczyk, who focused on karst hydrology (Barczyk 2006, 2010; Małecka 1985, 1996).
 The hydrological monitoring carried out by the Tatra National Park started in 2003 and was resumed in 2009 with the financial support of the National Fund for Environmental Protection and Water Management.
-This moni-toring system consists of 21 points where water quality has been controlling and 42 automatic hydrological stations has been opeating to measure the water temperature and water level in creeks (Pęksa 2010).
+This monitoring system consists of 21 points where water quality has been controlling and 42 automatic hydrological stations has been operating to measure the water temperature and water level in creeks (Pęksa 2010).
 The primary objectives of monitoring are to control: